 Hunting impala in South Africa general information

 Hunting impala in South Africa is like hunting feral pigs in Texas.
 There are many of them.
 Only difference is we hunt them for trophy value and meat for local hunters.

 Hunting impala in South Africa is a great hunt.
 Sometimes it is a difficult hunt when stalking a herd of 50 or more animals.
 During the impala rut (end of April through May) it is at times incredibly easy to hunt impala.

 Tips for hunting impala in South Africa

-To walk-and-stalk when hunting impala is the traditional way of going about it.
-Larger impala herds can be more difficult to stalk due to every member of the impala herd being alert most of the time.
+Larger impala herds are more difficult to stalk due to every member of the impala herd being alert most of the time.

-Best time of year for hunting impala in South Africa
+Best time of year to hunt impala in South Africa

 We can and do hunt impala from January to December.

 The average expected shooting distance when hunting impala in South Africa is 40 to 150 yards depending on the terrain you are hunting in.

 Below is one of our impala hunting videos.